PreferredAI/cornac/docs/source/user/iamadeveloper.rst

 In this guide, we will cover the following topics:

-- Experimenting with Models
+- Experimenting with models
-- Hyper-parameters Tuning
+- Hyper-parameters tuning
-- Loading Data
+- Loading data
-- Training Model
+- Training model
-- Obtaining Recommendations
+- Obtaining recommendations
-- Model Persistence
+- Model persistence

-Experimenting with Models
+Experimenting with models
 -------------------------

 Cornac provides a rich collection of models that can be used to build your